frequency-chain/frequency/designdocs/user-handles.md

 Signature requirements

-The extrinsic must be signed by the user/provider private key.
+The extrinsic must be signed by the owner's private key.
 The signature must be verified on-chain to ensure that the user is the owner of the private key.
 ```

 ### Retire user handle